Skip to main content

 Governance should monitor adoption risk

-Governance forums are usually comfortable with schedule, budget, scope and technical risk.
-They are less consistent at seeing adoption risk.
+Governance forums are usually comfortable with schedule, budget, scope and technical risk but can be less consistent at evaluating adoption risk.
 This should be a key concern because business readiness affects confidence in the outcome.

-Unclear ownership is a governance issue, but so are unresolved business rules, weak support models, training risk, stakeholder resistance, workload concentration, conflicting messages and decisions that everyone assumes have been made but no one has actually owned.
+Unclear ownership is a governance issue, but so are unresolved business rules, stakeholder resistance, workload concentration, conflicting messages and decisions that no one owns.

-Good change management surfaces these issues early enough for leaders to mitigate them, highlighting where the business is not ready, and what needs to happen so that change lands well.
+Good change management surfaces these issues early enough for leaders to mitigate them, highlighting where the business is not ready, and what’s needed for change to land well.

 Technical priorities need business translation